qvelard/JARL-local-voice-assistant/readme (1).md

-# JARLA Local Voice Assistant [WIP]
+# JARL Local Voice Assistant

-**JARLA** (Just A Realy Local Assistant) is a modular, extensible, LLM‑driven local voice assistant framework written in Python 3.11+.
+**JARL** is a modular, extensible, LLM‑driven local voice assistant framework written in Python 3.11+.
 Designed to run entirely on your machine, JARL can listen, think, act, and speak without sending data to third‑party servers.

 ---